Azabu-Jūban

 Azabu-Jūban (麻布十番) is a district of Minato, Tokyo, Japan.
 It consists of 1 to 4-chōme.
 Azabu-Jūban Station is located in this district.

 Azabu-Juban is a residential area in central Tokyo with a mixture of Japanese and French shops, restaurants and bars.
-The convenience of several supermarkets in a central location and the proximity of Hiroo and Roppongi make it one of the most trendy and sought after residential areas of Tokyo.
-The main street, a block away from a busy road junction, has a village-like feel with cobbled stoned paving in some places.
-This atmosphere is created by the narrow streets, slow moving traffic, and a mixture of stores operated by older owners.
+The convenience of several supermarkets in a central location and the proximity of Hiroo and Roppongi make it one of the most trendy and sought-after residential areas of Tokyo.
+The main street, a block away from a busy road junction, has a village-like feel with cobblestone paving in some places.
+This atmosphere is created by the narrow streets, slow-moving traffic, and a mixture of stores operated by older owners.
 Even the McDonald's has been carefully designed to be architecturally sympathetic.

 Azabu-Juban is known for being the main setting of the famous magical girls manga/anime series, Sailor Moon.

 Azabu-Juban matsuri

 In the middle of August (usually at the beginning or end of the Japanese Obon holiday), Azabu-Juban holds one of the most famous local summer festivals (matsuri) in Tokyo;

 The event takes place over two days on Saturday and Sunday with the streets being lined with local stalls and food vendors.

 Traffic is typically blocked from 3:00 to 9:00 pm on both days.

 During this time, large crowds of festival goers make the main streets largely impassable.

-In 2011, this festival was cancelled, due to the practice of (自粛, jishuku) - voluntary self-restraint - implemented after the 2011 Tōhoku earthquake.
+In 2011, this festival was cancelled due to the practice of (自粛, jishuku) - voluntary self-restraint - implemented after the 2011 Tōhoku earthquake.